swapniel99/EPIJudge/README.md

 - How can I understand the test framework better?

 The judge harness is fairly complex (but does not use nonstandard language features or libraries).
 You are welcome to study it, but we’d advise you against making changes to it (since it will lead to nasty merge conflicts when you update).

-- How do I import the C++ project?

-If you want to import the project into your favourite IDE, you probably need to create IDE project with [CMake](https://cmake.org/) (no need to do it for CLion, it supports CMake out-of-the-box).

-Here is an example recipe for generationg Visual Studio project ([list](https://cmake.org/cmake/help/v3.10/manual/cmake-generators.7.html) of all CMake supported IDEs).
-After installing CMake, open your terminal, go to `epi_judge_cpp` folder and run following commands:

-    mkdir vs
-    cd vs
-    cmake -G "Visual Studio 15 2017" ..

-Then just open `epi_judge_cpp/vs/epi_judge_cpp.sln` solution with Visual Studio and it will load all EPI programs.

 ## Tracking your progress